The Opposite of December... A Season of Separation: Release and packaging

 In early 2007, Trustkill Records signed a deal with Shock Records for a selection of their past releases to be distributed in Australasia.
 Through this distribution deal, The Opposite of December...
 A Season of Separation was finally made available locally in Australia and New Zealand.
-The distribution deal originally had Trustkill Records ship a container of already-pressed compact discs to Shock Records for retail marketing through their chain of stores.
-These American-made compact discs were released to the Australasia market on June 2, 2007 and were identical to the ones sold in the United States.
-After quickly selling out of the American-made discs, Shock Records began repressing the release directly in Australia as part of the label's series 2 CDs For The Price Of 1.
+It was released to the Australasia market on June 2, 2007.
+Shock Records also began repressing the release directly in Australia as part of the label's series 2 CDs For The Price Of 1.
 The Opposite of December...
-A Season of Separation and Tear from the Red were each pressed in separate jewel cases, baring no barcodes on their back covers and both using the same catalog number TK24103.
-The two jewel cases were packaged together in a slipcase which contained the barcode for retail stores and the catalog number TK24103.
+A Season of Separation and Poison The Well's next album, Tear from the Red, were each pressed in separate jewel cases.
 The double-disc release was sold as a single unit starting on February 16, 2008.
-Shock Records simultaneously released seven other packages as part of their 2 CDs For The Price Of 1 series, for Trustkill Records' Terror, Hopesfall, Throwdown, Walls of Jericho, Most Precious Blood and Bleeding Through.

 On March 25, 2008, Trustkill Records re-released The Opposite of December...
-A Season of Separation and Tear from the Red in a special double-LP gatefold packaging under catalog number TK110.
+A Season of Separation and Tear from the Red in a special double-LP.
 Each side of the gatefold cover featured the front artwork of each album (The Opposite of December...
 A Season of Separation on the front and Tear from the Red on the back).
-The release was pressed on a choice of blue and red vinyl (limited to 331 copies), white and yellow vinyl (limited to 336 copies), and white and pink vinyl (limited to 661 copies).
-Trustkill Records simultaneously re-released two other double-LP packages from its past roster: Throwdown's Haymaker / Vendetta and Walls of Jericho's With Devils Amongst Us All / All Hail the Dead.